 I am Kevin P. Edgecomb, BA University of California at Berkeley, MDiv Holy Cross Greek Orthodox School of Theology, MPhil University of Oxford.
-I intend to be adding DPhil or PhD to that list at some point.
+I find that’s quite enough.

-Many things have happened since my beginning to write this blog in 2005, including an extended, if unintended, hiatus.
-Over the course of time, my perspective and interests have, of course, experienced a number of changes.
-Rather than retain writing in which I find little of value, I have pruned the blog of what I found to be dead branches.
+Many things have happened since my beginning to write this blog in 2005, including more than one extended, if unintended, hiatus.
+Over time, my perspective and interests have, of course, experienced a number of changes.
+Rather than retain writings here in which I find little of value, I have pruned the blog of what I found to be dead branches.

 Thank you for visiting bombaxo and biblicalia.

 About the name “bombaxo”